Spectral Form Factor of Gapped Random Matrix Systems: Conclusions and Future Directions

 Another interesting avenue of investigation is to more carefully study the non-perturbative terms we threw out to obtain the sine-kernel truncation to see if they can be organized in some general systematic framework and how it might connected to recent discussions of of corrections to the leading order $\tau$-scaling limit of the form factor \cite{Okuyama:2023pio}.
 Presumably, a more clear understanding of this may help us understand the early time behavior of the form factor which neither the leading truncation we used nor the $\tau$-scaling computation of the form factor can exactly reproduce.
 It appears that the $\tau$-scaling limit is designed to address only the late and intermediate transition between ramp and plateau, however our approach although not yet as robust, has the potential to study all time scales as $\hbar \to 0$ and beyond making it an interesting avenue to pursue in future work.

-Finally, in recent work \cite{johnson2026fortuitouschaosbpsblack} it was argued that in general, double scaled random matrix models which exhibit a $\Gamma$ number of degenerate ground (BPS) states with a macroscopic gap can be effectively regarded as being described by a $\Gamma\times \Gamma$ random matrix at sufficiently low energies.
+Finally, in recent work \cite{Johnson:2026plw} it was argued that in general, double scaled random matrix models which exhibit a $\Gamma$ number of degenerate ground (BPS) states with a macroscopic gap can be effectively regarded as being described by a $\Gamma\times \Gamma$ random matrix at sufficiently low energies.
 This is quite an interesting result and it would be interesting to explore if this could also be connected to the finding that the disconnected and connected part of the form factor swaps dominance when $\braket{Z_R(2\beta)}\sim \Gamma^2$ which also happens when the temperature is sufficiently low and we are focusing on the low energy sector of the theory.
-Perhaps the swapping of the dominance between the connected and disconnected part of the form factor might say something interesting about the transition from the full $(N+\Gamma)\times (N+\Gamma)$ matrix model description to the the $\Gamma\times\Gamma$ description in \cite{johnson2026fortuitouschaosbpsblack}?
+Perhaps the swapping of the dominance between the connected and disconnected part of the form factor might say something interesting about the transition from the full $(N+\Gamma)\times (N+\Gamma)$ matrix model description to the the $\Gamma\times\Gamma$ description in \cite{Johnson:2026plw}?

 \acknowledgments I would like to thank Clifford Johnson for his guidance during the course of this investigation as well as his valuable comments on the manuscript.
-I also thank Maciej Kolanowski and Mykhaylo Usatyuk for helpful conversations and discussions.
+I also thank Maciej Kolanowski, Mykhaylo Usatyuk, and Donald Marolf for helpful conversations and discussions.
 This work was supported by the University of California Santa Barbara and the US Department of Energy under the grant DE-SC 0011687.